awsccmitadtu/100daysofAWS/S02- AWS Compute Services/Day17-Best Practices for EC2 Combinations.md

-# Day 17 : Best Pratices for EC2 Combinations and Real-World Application Scenarios
+# Day 17 : Best Practices for EC2 Combinations and Real-World Application Scenarios

 Explore common real-world scenarios where AWS and EC2 are used: